 Prior to January 1, 2003, substantially all full-time employees were covered by a defined benefit pension plan.
 The benefits under the plan were based on years of service and the employee's highest consecutive five-year average compensation.
-On January 1, 2003, the plan was frozen.
-Accordingly, pension plan participants will earn no new benefits under the plan formula and no new participants will join the pension plan.
+On January 1, 2003, the plan was frozen, resulting in pension plan participants earning no new benefits under the plan formula and no new participants joining the pension plan.

-On January 1, 2003, the Company's supplemental defined benefit pension plan for certain highly compensated employees was also frozen.
-Accordingly, plan participants will earn no new benefits under the plan formula and no new participants will join the pension plan.
+On January 1, 2003, the Company's supplemental defined benefit pension plan for certain highly compensated employees was also frozen, resulting in pension plan participants earning no new benefits under the plan formula and no new participants joining the pension plan.